Try Out Our NEW Disneyland Ticket Calculator!

 Pop Century Resort Amenities

 Of course, there is a tradeoff when it comes to those wallet-friendly room rates, and that’s a more stripped-down slate of amenities.
-So, if you’re hoping for a hotel with a handful of restaurants, a state-of-the-art fitness center with a full spa, or enough activities to keep you and your family busy even when you’re not in the theme parks, you’re better off booking a stay somewhere like Animal Kingdom Lodge or Port Orleans
+So, if you’re hoping for a hotel with a handful of restaurants, a state-of-the-art fitness center with a full spa, or enough activities to keep you and your family busy even when you’re not in the Disney Parks, you’re better off booking a stay somewhere like Animal Kingdom Lodge or Port Orleans

 Dining at Disney’s Pop Century Resort